In most states, wills are governed by the Uniform Probate Code (commonly known as the UPC) either in whole in parcel.

 In the instance there are no named beneficiaries in the will, or when the named beneficiaries predecease the testator (the person making the will) the estate must also pass through probate to determine the appropriate beneficiaries.
 The Uniform Probate Code has provisions governing this type of estate distribution so check with your jurisdiction to determine whom the beneficiaries of the will should be.

-One final situation where will probate is necessary occurs when the decedent owned property in joint tenancy; probate is required in this situation because the property is not solely owned by the decedent.
-While property owned in this manner will still transfer to the named beneficiary, barring any other issues with the will’s formalities, it will be transferred with the same rights and privileges as the testator had in the property.
+One final situation where will probate is necessary occurs when the decedent owned property as tenants in common; probate is required in this situation because the property is not solely owned by the decedent.
+While the portion of property owned in this manner will still transfer to the named beneficiary, barring any other issues with the will’s formalities, it will be transferred with the same rights and privileges as the testator had in the property.

 To summarize, a duly executed will must pass through probate to transfer legal title to the named beneficiary who upon receipt of legal title may devise or distribute the property as they choose.